pkettle/mynewt-dw1000-apps/apps/lwip_ping_tx/ccp_lwip_ping_tx/README.md

 #
 -->

-# Decawave DW1000 Application lwip_p2p_tx.
+# Decawave DW1000 Application ccp_lwip_ping_tx

 ## Overview
-The Decawave DW1000 Application lwip_p2p_tx showcases the ability of lwIP P2P service to send and receive user defined payloads to and from a node via lwip_p2p service.
-In this sample application, we are sending a string from Node A to other node.
+The Decawave DW1000 Application ccp_lwip_ping_tx showcases the ability of lwIP driver to send and receive payloads to and from a node.
+In this sample application, we are sending a ping from Node A to NODE B.

-To control the Tx with CCP packets, change "DW1000_CCP_ENABLED" in syscfg.yml to 1.
-After DW1000_CCP_ENABLED is set to 1, the ping packet is transmitted only when a CCP packet is received (use clock_master app for sending CCP packet).

 ## Pre-Requisites
 Repo 	:	mynewt-dw1000-apps